ForlinxEmbedded/ForlinxEmbedded.github.io/nxp/ok1046a-c2/_sources/OK1046A-C2_Linux4_1_14_User_Manual.md.txt

 The OK1046A-C2 platform has a TF card interface, but it conflicts with the eMMC and cannot be used under normal circumstances.
 However, it can still be used to initiate the system boot process.
 After starting up the system with the TF card, you can remove it and the system will automatically switch to the eMMC.
 Of course, the premise is that we need to burn the firmware into the TF card.
 The following is the process of making the burned TF card.

 1\.
 Insert the TF card into the host through the USB card reader and connect it to the virtual machine Ubuntu.
-(If the card reader is not recognized by the virtual machine, you can use the following method to recognize the card reader to the virtual machine.)
+(If the card reader is not recognized by the virtual machine, you can use the following method to recognize the card reader to the virtual machine.);

 ![Image](./images/OK1046A-C2_Linux4_1_14_User_Manual/1719394192332_7bf760a7_1061_4976_8bc1_f9251791866e.png)

 2\.
-View device nodes
+View device nodes;

 ```plain
 forlinx@ubuntu:~$ ls /dev/sdb*
 /dev/sdb /dev/sdb1
 ```

 3\.
-Flash firmware to TF card
+Flash firmware to TF card;

 The OK1046A-C2 has two versions of the SoM, namely V1.X and V2.X.
 Users can determine the version of the SoM by checking the silk screen markings on the board.
 When creating the card, it is necessary to use the corresponding card creation image.
 The path to the card creation image is as follows:

-+ V1.x version of the SoM image path: user information / manual / 1046 user’s manual chapter 6.2 Making TF Flashing Card Image / V1.x version/ firmware\_ls1046ardb\_uboot\_sdboot\_1040\_5506.img
++ V1.x version of the SoM image path: user information / manual / 1046 user’s manual chapter 6.2 Making TF Flashing Card Image / V1.x version/ firmware\_ls1046ardb\_uboot\_sdboot\_1040\_5506.img;
-+ V2.x version of the SoM image path: user information / manual / 1046 user’s manual chapter 6.2 Making TF Flashing Card Image / V2.x version/ firmware\_ls1046ardb\_uboot\_64bit\_sdboot\_1040\_5506.img
++ V2.x version of the SoM image path: user information / manual / 1046 user’s manual chapter 6.2 Making TF Flashing Card Image / V2.x version/ firmware\_ls1046ardb\_uboot\_64bit\_sdboot\_1040\_5506.img.

 Taking the burning of a TF card for the V1.x version SoM as an example, we can copy the card creation image to the “work” directory in Ubuntu, and then follow these steps to write the image to the TF card: